Expand description

 To write a tree to a file rather than to standard output,

-use write_tree
+use write_tree or write_tree_with.

 will not use ANSI coloring and styling for the output text.